uabrc/uabrc.github.io/docs/data_management/transfer/globus.md

 Message: Path '/first-test-bucket/' already exists
 ```

-At first using unique name across all buckets on the system may sound very restrictive, but it is quite simple to deal with in practice.
+At first glance, requiring unique names across all buckets on the system may sound very restrictive, but it is necessary for LTS to be as fast as it is.
+Fortunately, there is an easy way to deal with the limitation.
 See our LTS section on [good naming practice](../lts/index.md#avoiding-duplicate-names-for-buckets) for how to avoid duplicate names.
 For example, if you want to name a bucket `ai-lab` for storing data related to the entire AI lab or a specific dataset, you can append a universally unique identifier (UUID) to the name.
 To generate a UUID, visit <https://www.uuidgenerator.net/>, and a 16-byte UUID will be automatically generated.
 You can then copy it and append it to the name `ai-lab`, as shown below.

 ![!large error message in small space](images/globus-uuid.png)